AdamLunaAH/Connect-four-with-TypeScript/README.md

 ## Todo

-- PvE function.
+- PvE function - difficulty settings
-- Make so tokens can only be placed on the lowest free  place in each column.
+- ~~Make so tokens can only be placed on the lowest free  place in each column.~~